This certificate of higher education has one stage, comprising 120 credits.

 For more details of when you will need to apply by and to download an application form, visit our Credit Transfer website.

-On completion of this undergraduate course, we'll award you the Certificate of Higher Education in Healthcare with Health Science.
+On successfully completing this course, we’ll award you our Certificate of Higher Education in Healthcare with Health Science.

 Recognition in your country